taurus-org/taurus/doc/source/devel/howto_test/test_general.rst

 :class:`.RunStopMacroTestCase` or
 :class:`.BaseMacroTestCase`.

-Another utility provided is the option to execute the same test method with many different macro input parameters.
-This is done thanks to a decorator inserted at the beginning of each test method.
+Another utility provided is the option to execute the same test with many different macro input parameters.
+This is done  by decorating the test class with any of the decorators of the the macro tests family.

 This decorator is provided by :mod:`sardana.macroserver.macros.test`.